decagondev/CSEU2-DataStructures-gp/AGENDA.md

 ## Day 3 Agenda
 - Recap LRU Cache [I DO]
 - Intro to BST [WE DO]
+    - Binary Search Tree is a node-based binary tree data structure which has the following properties:
+    - The left subtree of a node contains only nodes with keys lesser than the node’s key.
+    - The right subtree of a node contains only nodes with keys greater than the node’s key.
+    - The left and right subtree each must also be a binary search tree.
 - 5 min break
 - Research BST and Build a plan [WE DO]
 - 5 min break